 - Identify the tools and strategies that align with your teaching/learning needs.

 It is important that every faculty member makes contact with their department liaison to the Eberly Center.

 Health and Wellness

 Our first priority is your safety and well-being.
 Learn what to do if you experience symptoms on the Symptoms & Reporting page.

 Wear a Face Covering in Public

-While on CMU premises, all faculty, staff, researchers, students and contractors must wear a facial covering (sufficient to cover the nose and mouth) at all times — both inside and outside of buildings — including while alone in private offices or other CMU campus spaces and facilities.
+While on CMU premises, all faculty, staff, researchers, students and contractors must wear a facial covering (sufficient to cover the nose and mouth) at all times — both inside and outside of buildings.

 If you are in need of a facial covering, contact email@example.com for assistance.